-Case 16 OPEN
+Case 16 CLOSED

-This is a stage 2 WB concern raised in June 2022 where an extension has been authorised beyond 20 days.
-The concern is actively under investigation, with the individual who raised it kept aware of the investigation process.
+This is a stage 2 WB concern raised in June 2022 where an extension was authorised beyond 20 days, and was closed on 30 December 2022, being partially upheld.
 The complaint refers to the clinical practice and management of an AHP service in an acute hospital.
-This is being overseen by Tracey Gervais, Head of Operations Women and Children's Directorate and Jo McBain Director of Allied Health Professionals and an investigation has taken place.
-The final report is expected in October.
-Regular updates are being provided to the complainant.
+This was overseen by Tracey Gervais, Head of Operations Women and Children's Directorate and Jo McBain Director of Allied Health Professionals and an investigation has taken place.
+The main substance of the complaint against an individual and their practice and conduct was not upheld, but a number of recommendations to improve the service provided, relationships and capacity are being taken forward by management.